Examples

 1. Hosting Use Case

-In this example number 1, assume our “virtual” company runs a Hosting Business.
+In this example, assume our “virtual” company runs a Hosting Business.

-The companies customer data including a) Internet Domains and b) DNS Hostnames should be manageable by different sub systems.
+The company’s customer data, including a) Internet Domains and b) DNS Hostnames, should be manageable by different subsystems.

 Note